pydanny/pydanny-event-notes/leanstartup2012/index.rst

 * Failure fetish

+    * By taking the stigma out of pivoting, entrepreneurs have an excuse to not try hard enough.
+Don't be gleeful about failure.
-    * People who are serial entrepreneurs are giving themselves a fancy title for being a failure.
+    * People who claim to be "serial entrepreneurs" without success are giving themselves a fancy title for being a failure.
     * Preserve the good of failing, learn from it and succeed next time.